steinhardt21/virta-assignment/README.md

 - earth_box(point, radius): Creates a bounding cube to contain all points within a specified radius from a given point.
 This cube is an approximation, but it can be used for efficient searching with the @> (containment) operator, which supports GIST indexes.
 This method offers several advantages, such as speed, simplicity, and the ability to redefine the planet's radius (useful for non-Earth calculations or re-defining units of measurement).

+## Next possible developments
+- Complete the testing of the APIs
+- Add Rate Limiter in order to prevent the abuse of the APIs
+- Add caching